 She has organized and spoken at women’s retreats in local churches.
 Her plans for the future include expanding her non-profit organization.

-Amy is married to Jim Pannell who is a financial advisor in Fort Worth, Texas.
-Their son Grant will go to Baylor University in fall, 2014, and Lauren begins high school the same fall.
+Amy is married to Jim Pannell, who is a financial advisor, and they make their home in Corsicana, Texas.
+Their son Grant will graduate from Baylor University in 2018, and Lauren is about to complete high school.
 All are active in Michael Gott International.

 See Amy Pannell’s information at WorldWideWomensWitness.com